 Better RF Boards

 To support increasing functionality, printed-circuit boards (PCBs) employ more complex board structures designed for a range of specialized applications.
 Offering a layout-driven design methodology for complex RF PCBs, AWR software supports accurate modeling of PCB transmission media from the RF signal path to digital control and DC bias lines.
-Circuit/system and electromagnetic co-simulation provides first-pass design success with complete PCB analysis of surface-mount components, interconnecting transmission lines, embedded and distributed passive elements, as well as EM verification.
+Circuit/system and electromagnetic co-simulation provides first-pass design success with complete PCB analysis of surface-mount components, interconnecting transmission lines, and embedded and distributed passive elements, as well as EM verification.

 Design automation accelerates product development with smart workflows for PCB realization.

 RF-aware PCB design with EM co-simulation provides enhanced accuracy and greater fast-pass success.